dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

     local t2: number[]     -- error!

   This restriction is placed as otherwise the JIT code would need to insert tests to validate that the variable is not ``nil``.
-* Specialised operators to get/set from array types are implemented; this makes array access more efficient in JIT mode as the access can be inlined
+* Specialised operators to get/set from array types are implemented; these makes array element access more efficient in JIT mode as the access can be inlined
 * Operations on array types can be optimised to special bytecode and JIT only when the array type is statically known.
 Otherwise regular table access will be used subject to runtime checks.
 * The standard table operations on arrays are checked to ensure that the type is not subverted
 * Array types are not compatible with declared table variables, i.e. following is not allowed::